 - > Prednisone is a steroid and a part of some chemotherapy protocols.
-Steroids commonly cause pets to urinate more (larger volume) and drink more.
-Make sure your pet has access to fresh water at all times, so it does not get dehydrated while taking steroids. - > Do not limit your pet's access to fresh water. - > Please do not stop giving the prednisone or change the dose.
+Steroids commonly causes pets to urinate more (larger volume) and drink more.
+Make sure your pet has access to fresh water at all times so it does not get dehydrated while taking steroids. - > Do not limit your pet's access to fresh water. - > Please do not stop giving the prednisone or change the dose.
 Prednisone must never be discontinued abruptly.
-It must be tapered under the direction of a veterinarian. - > If your pet has bloody urine, is straining to urinate, or is urinating more frequently, please inform your veterinarian or your veterinary oncologist so we can ensure your pet has not developed a urinary tract infection.
+It must be tapered under the direction of a veterinarian. - > If your pet has bloody urine or is urinating more often, please inform your veterinarian or your veterinary oncologist so we can ensure your pet has not developed a urinary tract infection.